 I’m always up for expanding my cooking/baking horizons.
 I recently saw a recipe online that used tahini as a substitute for oil.
-It revolutionised my world.
+It really gave me a new way to look at recipe creation.
 Not only does that cut down on hydrogenated fats, but it also increases the nutrient content in food.

 This crumble isn’t your typical crumble with half a cup of brown sugar.
-It relies on the natural sweetness of the apples and the coconut, along with the flavour of the almond meal and the tahini.
+It relies on the natural sweetness of the apples, the cinnamon, and the coconut, along with the flavour of the almond meal and the tahini.
 The minimal amount of maple syrup is plenty for this recipe.
+Cinnamon is also a helpful in balancing blood sugar levels.
 While I chose to serve this as a tasty breakfast, you could just as well serve it as a healthy dessert.

 3 small apples (or 2 large)